Operational investment banking is competitive and as well as strong academic qualifications you'll need work experience in the financial sector

 What to expect

-• Women are underrepresented in senior management positions.
-There are, however, initiatives such as Women in Banking & Finance that aim to encourage the potential of women in this career area.
+• Although more companies are addressing the gender imbalance in senior management positions, women are still underrepresented.
+This is a recognised issue and steps are being taken to redress the balance.
+For example, some firms have signed up to the Women in Finance Charter, which commits them to supporting the progression of women into senior roles in the financial services sector.
+Initiatives such as Women in Banking & Finance also aim to encourage the potential of women in this career area.
 There are also a range of events, schemes and internships aimed at women.

-• Most jobs are available in financial centres, such as London, and other major UK and international cities.
-There has been a tendency to move operation functions to lower-cost areas in the UK like Bournemouth and Glasgow, and offshore to countries such as India, Poland and Hungary.
+• Many jobs are available in financial centres, such as London, and other major UK and international cities.
+However, it's not essential for operational investment banking staff to be close to the trading floors, so there are increasingly opportunities in lower-cost areas in the UK like Bournemouth, and overseas in countries such as Poland and Hungary.

 • Job availability tends to fluctuate due to economic conditions.
 There are no opportunities for self-employment, though consultants may be used for major improvement projects.